lowlydba/stac-check-action/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported via GitHub's [private vulnerability reporting](https://github.com/lowlydba/stac-check-action/security/advisories/new).
-All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines